 I was not a big fan of the Blair Witch Project so I was somewhat apprehensive before viewing this DVD.
 I was pleasantly surprised by this film.
 People from Space would get an R rating in the theaters for a few instances of foul language, however it's not in the same league for needless vulgarity like Blair Witch.
 This is a film of pure improv and is targeted for that audience!
 Cindy Klayman talks about a two page script in the commentary and the rest was left to the actors.
 The results are comedic genius!
 Marc Berlin's character "Bob" is so overbearing as he clumsily leads the group, I wonder how he gets out of the woods alive!
 Bob's speech on the contributions to society by insurance salesman is hilarious!
 This film far exceeds in results the $7000 budget Marc Berlin reminds us of "over and over again" in the commentary.
 In our lives we probably know somebody like Bob, I hope Marc Berlin was kidding about the real life resemblance!
 Cindy Klayman's portrayal of the suffering Felicia is marvelous, she has a mysterious sexual aura that made me hope more would happen between her and Missy.
 Unfortunately the modest budget did not entice the actresses into baring it all...

-This film may not be for everybody, however if you are a fan of improv like myself, I suggest giving it a shot.
+This film may not be for everybody, however if you are a fan of improv like me, I suggest giving it a shot.

 Video and Audio: